JakeSCahill/hazelcast-code/static-queries/step3.md

 1. Use the `CREATE MAPPING` statement to give Hazelcast access to the data in the `likes.csv` file.

     <code class="execute T2" title="Run command">
-    CREATE MAPPING csv_likes (id INT, name VARCHAR, likes INT) TYPE File OPTIONS ('format'='csv','path'='/usr/local/bin/hazelcast-5.0-SNAPSHOT/bin/csv-dir', 'glob'='likes.csv');
+    CREATE MAPPING csv_likes (id INT, name VARCHAR, likes INT) TYPE File OPTIONS ('format'='csv','path'='/csv-dir', 'glob'='likes.csv');
     </code>

     **Note:** Hazelcast SQL does not have a native storage system.
-Instead it uses external mappings to access various resources as if they were tables.
+Instead, it uses external mappings to access various resources as if they were tables.

 1. Use the `SELECT` statement to query all the data in the `likes.csv` file.